Pooh's Grand Adventure: The Search for Christopher Robin

-Pooh's Grand Adventure: The Search for Christopher Robin is a 1997 American direct-to-video animated musical adventure comedy-drama film co-written, co-produced, and directed by Karl Geurs.
+Pooh's Grand Adventure: The Search for Christopher Robin, known in the UK as Winnie the Pooh's Most Grand Adventure, is a 1997 American direct-to-video animated musical adventure comedy-drama film co-written, co-produced, and directed by Karl Geurs.
 The film follows Winnie the Pooh and his friends on a journey to find and rescue their friend Christopher Robin from the "Skull".
 Along the way, the group confront their own insecurities throughout the search, facing and conquering them in a series of events where they are forced to act beyond their own known limits, thus discovering their true potential.
-Unlike the film's predecessors, this film is an entirely original story, not based on any of A. A. Milne's classic stories.
+The film is loosely based on several of A. A. Milne's stories featured in The House at Pooh Corner, namely "In Which Rabbit Has a Busy Day, and We Learn What Christopher Robin Does in the Mornings" and "In Which Christopher Robin and Pooh Come to an Enchanted Place, and We Leave Them There".

 Plot

 On the last day of Summer in the Hundred Acre Wood, Christopher Robin spends time with his best friend Winnie the Pooh while unsuccessfully attempting to tell him some bad news.
-At the end of the day, Christopher Robin leaves Pooh with the advice, "You're braver than you believe, and stronger than you seem, and smarter than you think" and assures the bear that even if there is a time where they are apart, they will always be together.
+At the end of the day, Christopher Robin leaves Pooh with the advice, "You're braver than you believe, and stronger than you seem, and smarter than you think" and assures the bear that even if there is a time when they are apart, they will always be together.

 Autumn arrives the next day, when Pooh finds a honey pot with a note attached to it.
 Not knowing who the pot belongs to, Pooh decides to ask Christopher Robin about its owner, but he fails to find him.
 With his other friends, Piglet, Tigger, Rabbit, and Eeyore, Pooh visits the intellectual yet incompetent Owl, who reads the honey pot's note and erroneously concludes that Christopher Robin has gone to a distant cave called "Skull", where a creature called the "Skullasaurus" supposedly resides.
 Supplied with a map by Owl, Pooh, Piglet, Tigger, Rabbit, and Eeyore embark on a journey to save Christopher from Skull.

-Throughout the group's journey, Piglet, Tigger, and Rabbit each face a particular trial that causes the three of them to lose their self-confidence: Piglet is abducted by a swarm of playful butterflies in a tranquil field; Tigger falls into a deep gorge and is unable to bounce out to safety, inadvertently causing the others to fall in with him; and Rabbit continuously makes bad leadership decisions following Owl's inaccurate map.
+Throughout the group's journey, they repeatedly hear noises in the distance which they believe to be the roars of the Skullasaurus following them.
+Meanwhile, Piglet, Tigger, and Rabbit each face a particular trial that causes the three of them to lose their self-confidence: Piglet is abducted by a swarm of playful butterflies in a tranquil field; Tigger falls into a deep gorge and is unable to bounce out to safety, inadvertently causing the others to fall in with him; and Rabbit continuously makes bad leadership decisions following Owl's inaccurate map.
 Pooh tries to comfort them each with the advice Christopher Robin had given him but fails due to his inability to remember exactly what he said.
 Wracked with despair, the five take refuge in a cave for the night.